 Who we are

 Jill is a graduate of Texas Tech University with a degree in elementary education, who also holds a minor in math.
 Jill has twenty-three years of teaching experience.
-Ten of those years were spent teaching in the public school system, four in private school, and the last seven in home schooling two of her children.
-Jill is a wife and mother of three - ages 11, 13, and 20.
+Ten of those years were spent teaching in the public school system, four in private school, and the last ten in home schooling two of her children.
+Jill is a wife and mother of three - ages 13, 15, and 22.
 When not preparing lessons or teaching, Jill enjoys thrifting and reading.

 Meg has a degree in health education with an emphasis in special education from Texas A&M University.
-She spent one year teaching high school geography in the public school system, and the last eight years schooling her children at home.
-Meg is a happily married mother of four - ages 6, 8, 10, and 13.
-She enjoys rehab projects, watching Netflix, and cooking new Pinterest recipes!
+She spent one year teaching high school geography in the public school system, and the past ten years schooling her children at home.
+They have enjoyed meeting weekly with Classical Conversations for over 5 years now.
+Meg is a happily married mother of four - ages 9, 10, 13 and 15.
+She enjoys rehab projects, watching Netflix, and cooking new recipes!

 Erica has an elementary education degree from Howard Payne University with an emphasis in early childhood education.
-She spent one year teaching pre-kindergarten at a private school in northern Virginia, and has been home educating her children for the past seven years.
-Erica is a wife and mother of three - ages 9, 12, and 13.
+She spent one year teaching pre-kindergarten at a private school in northern Virginia, and has been home educating her children for the past eight years.
+Erica is a wife and mother of three - ages 11, 13, and 15.
 Erica's hobbies include photography, gardening, and shopping.

 It could accurately be said that none of the Lesson Plan Ladies had any intention of home schooling in the beginning.
 In 2008, Jill and Erica found themselves faced with the decision of where their children would attend preschool.
 Erica had already enrolled her son in a local preschool program, only to find that it had been cancelled at the last minute.
 Jill was about to return to her 13th year of teaching, when realized her interests were too divided between her home and the classical school where she taught.